wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-lizardfolk.md

 <ins>Javelin.</ins> The lizardfolk makes a ranged attack (1D6).

-<ins>Tale Sweep.</ins> All creatures surrounding the lizardfolk must save or fall prone.
+<ins>Tail Sweep.</ins> All creatures surrounding the lizardfolk must save or fall prone.

 <ins>Bite.</ins> The lizardfolk makes a melee attack (1D4).